furudbat/raylib-next-gamejam/README.md

 ### Controls

 Keyboard/Mouse:
- - click on one Node to select an Action/Key and click on another Node (Action)
+ - click on one Node to select an Action/Key and click on another Node (Action) to connect
    - left-click to connect nodes
    - right-click to remove connections
  - use the connected key-binds to move the character, possible keys: